reybitgo/gawiscart/ADMIN_RESET_GUIDE.md

 ### ✅ Cleared (Fresh Start)
 - All orders and order items
+- All order status histories
+- All return requests
 - All transactions
 - Non-default user accounts
 - Wallets (reset to initial balances)